acmerlino1/CV/README.md

 **Easyfairs, London** (April 2019 to November 2019)
 *Sales Executive*
 - Established working relationships with companies from different countries
+- Focus on understanding client needs to provide best value for them
+- Learn new sales skills in 6 months

 **Blooms the Chemist, Sydney, Australia** (June 2018 to February 2019)
 *Pharmacist*